-Given Austria’s population of 9 million people, its total $179 billion in 2019 exports translates to roughly $20,000 for every resident in the Central European nation.
+Given Austria’s population of 9.025 million people, its total $211.7 billion in 2022 exports translates to roughly $23,500 for every resident in the Central European nation.
 That dollar metric exceeds the average $22,500 per capita one year earlier during 2021.

 Austria’s Top 10 Exports

-Austria’s top 10 exports accounted for about two-thirds (66.2%) of the overall value of its global shipments.
+Austria’s top 10 exports accounted for almost two-thirds (65.1%) of the overall value of its global shipments.

-The leading decliner among Austria’s top 10 export categories was iron and steel, thanks to a -13.9% drop year over year.
+The severest decliner among Austria’s top 10 export categories was wood, dragged down by a -10% year-over-year drop.

 The following types of Austrian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 - Machinery including computers: US$6.8 billion (Up by 7.9% since 2021)

 - Paper, paper items: $3.3 billion (Up by 22.1%)